jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-18.md

-CHAPTER XVIII
-THE HUMAN ELEMENT
+---
+heading: Chapter 18
+title: "The Human Element"
+c: "firebrick"
+description: ""
+date: 2025-09-21
+weight: 193
+---

-A W ARNING
+## A WARNING

-IT IS quite likely that many opponents of socialism will accept the result we have just arrived at.
+IT IS likely that many opponents of socialism will accept my result.

 But their assent will mostly take the following form:

 “Oh well, of course, if you had demigods to direct the socialist engine and archangels to man it, all that might well be so.
 But the point is that you have not and that, human nature being what it is, the capitalist alternative with its pattern of motivations and its distribution of responsibilities and rewards after all offers, though not the best conceivable, yet the best practicable arrangement.”

-And there is something to this reply.
+There is something to this reply.

 On the one hand, we have now to guard not only against the dangers that lurk in any attempt to compare a given reality with an idea, but also against the error or trick inherent i0n any comparison of a given reality with an ideal.
 1 On the other hand, though I